Jai-kishan/asf-ui/README.md

 # asf-ui

 **Changes**
-- while clicking on the team member pic that image has to flip and show the details about the team.
+- Fix contact us
+- volunteer and career page
+- Gallery image as per the tab
-- Need to add video on donate us image
+- Need to add a video on the Donate Us image